Identification and Estimation of Causal Effects in High-Frequency Event Studies: Conclusions

 \section{Conclusions}

 We establish nonparametric conditions for identification of casual effects in high-frequency event studies.
-We show that identification requires a separability condition on the policy shock from the other shocks present in the window, and relative exogeneity which refers to the variance of the policy shock being an order of magnitude larger than that of the other shocks.
-Under these conditions we establish the causal meaning of the event study estimand, the consistency and asymptotic distribution of the event study estimator and its robustness to nonlinearities.
-We propose a simple procedure that can be used to assess relative exogeneity as an approximation and we apply it to the study in \citet{nakamura/steinsson:2018} on the real effects of the monetary policy.
+We show that identification can be achieved via a separability condition on the policy shock from the other variables present in the window, and relative exogeneity which refers to the variance of the policy shock being an order of magnitude larger than that of the other variables.
+Under these conditions we establish the causal meaning of the event study estimand, the super-consistency and asymptotic distribution of the event study estimator and its robustness to nonlinearities.
+We provide bounds on the bias and use them to study the worst-case coverage properties of standard confidence intervals and to construct bias-aware inference procedures.
+We propose a simple procedure that can be used to assess relative exogeneity as an approximation and apply it to \citeauthor{nakamura/steinsson:2018}'s (\citeyear{nakamura/steinsson:2018}) analysis on the real effects of monetary policy.

 {}

 {}

 {}